-Wil Roach has completed the first book of a 3-part memoir, being published by Sydney School of Arts & Humanities this month.
-His short stories and essays have been published online.
-As a poet, he appeared at the Sydney Writers Festival (2015), and has participated in and won several local spoken word events.
+Wil Roach has completed the first book of a 3-part memoir, Black Gay Underage: a Memoir of London.
+He has also had several short stories and essays published online.
+As a poet, Wil appeared at the Sydney Writers Festival (2015), and has participated in and won several local spoken word events.
 He has produced three one-man shows with childhood themes, including in Sydney (2016) and the Adelaide Fringe Festival (2017).
 Wil is currently researching race, masculinity and sexuality for a series of long form essays.
-Contact Wil at email@example.com
+Contact Wil at firstname.lastname@example.org

 Wil Roach on writing memoir